basnijholt/nijho.lt/content/post/vibe-coding/index.md

   - level:intermediate
 ---

-## I Tried "Vibe coding" for 3 Hours, My Application Worked, but Then I Spent 15 Hours Fixing It
+## I tried "vibe coding" for 3 hours, my application worked, but then i spent 15 hours fixing it

 That's not an exaggeration—it's exactly how it happened.